 - RBCs: Life span decreased because of erythropoietin deficiency, and azotemia.

-- Serum sodium: May be low (if kidney “wastes sodium”) or normal (reflecting dilutional state of hypernatremia).
+- Serum sodium: May be low (if the kidney “wastes sodium”) or normal (reflecting the dilutional state of hypernatremia).

 - Magnesium, phosphorus: Elevated.